axiomiety/axiomiety.github.io/articles/index.markdown

 ### Finance ###

-I currently work in the Finance industry and here are some notes on some (semi) random topics.
+I currently work in the Finance Industry and here are some rough bits and pieces.

 *   [FX Forward](finance_fx-forward.html)